Once The Estimated Depreciation Expense For An Asset Is Calculated

 Understanding Depreciation and Its Purpose

 Depreciation is a non-cash expense that reduces the book value of an asset on the balance sheet while affecting the income statement.
-This is genuinely important for businesses that own long-term assets such as machinery, buildings, vehicles, or equipment.
+This is key for businesses that own long-term assets such as machinery, buildings, vehicles, or equipment.
 Without depreciation, financial statements would overstate the value of assets and understate expenses, leading to misleading financial reports.
 The estimated depreciation expense is calculated using methods like straight-line, declining balance, or units of production, each suited to different asset types and business needs.

 The Calculation Process